Billotais/bilat.xyz/index.md

 # About me

-I am a Swiss Data Scientist with a Master in Computer Science from [EPFL](https://epfl.ch) in Lausanne.
+I am a Swiss Data Scientist currently working at ELCA Informatique SA, with a Master in Computer Science from [EPFL](https://epfl.ch) in Lausanne.
 I'm mostly interested in Machine Learning, Data Analysis, Natural Language Processing and Computer Vision.

 You can take a look at my [CV](http://bilat.xyz/cv), see a list of [Projects](http://bilat.xyz/projects) I worked on or take a look at my [Github page](https://github.com/Billotais).